agenjs/agen-utils/README.md

   to stream consumers.
 * [iterate](#iterate-method) - creates and invoke a new async iterator; it is a "shortcut" for the `iterator(init)()` call.
+* [listen](#listen-method) - runs an iteration cycle and notify about recieved values to the provided observer object or a callback method
 * [map](#map-method) - transforms items from the parent async generator to new values
 * [multiplexer](#multiplexer-method) - allows to "multiply" values returned by one iterator between multiple listeners; it is a kind of "fork" method.
 * [range](#range-method) - select the specified range of element from the stream